Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Experimental Results

 \subsection{Offline RL}

 The applicability of our method extends beyond online \ac{RL}.
 Given its simplicity, MINTO can be readily incorporated into offline \ac{RL} methods by modifying the Bellman update rule, allowing us to investigate its potential in this setting.
-Offline \ac{RL} aims to learn an optimal policy from a large and static dataset of previously collected experience, without any further interaction with the environment.
+Offline \ac{RL} aims to learn an optimal policy from a static dataset of previously collected experience, without any further interaction with the environment.
 A central challenge in this paradigm is the \textit{distributional shift} problem: the learned policy may query the Q-function on state–action pairs absent from the dataset.
-Overestimation of these out-of-distribution actions can then misguide the policy toward suboptimal behaviors.
+Overestimation of these out-of-distribution (OOD) actions can then misguide the policy toward suboptimal behaviors.

-We consider a popular offline \ac{RL} algorithm, \ac{CQL}, which regularizes Q-function learning by penalizing out-of-distribution values while encouraging in-distribution values.
+We consider a popular offline \ac{RL} algorithm, \ac{CQL}, which regularizes Q-function learning by penalizing OOD values while encouraging in-distribution values.
 To integrate MINTO into this framework, we simply modify the computation of the regression target using Eq.~\ref{eq:minto_target_function} (see Alg.~\ref{alg:cql-value}).
+As in the online setting, we use the hyperparameters from \cite{castro2018dopamine}.
 Additional implementation details and hyperparameters are provided in Appendix~\ref{appendix:offline_rl_hyperparameters}.

 In Fig.~\ref{fig:minto_vs_cql_main}, we present the results of evaluating our method, denoted as \ac{CQL}+MINTO, against the original \ac{CQL} on $14$ Atari games using both the vanilla \textbf{CNN} architecture and the \textbf{IMPALA} architecture with \ac{LN}.
 For the offline setting, we use the datasets provided by \cite{gulcehre2020rl}.
 We note that one game, \textit{Tutankham}, is excluded from our evaluation since it is not available in the released dataset.